freznicek/awk-crashcourse/README.md

  * `print`, `printf()` and `sprintf()`
    * printing functions
  * `length()`
-   * lengt of an string argument
+   * length of an string argument
  * `substr()`
    * splitting string to a substring
  * `split()`